niltwill/capcom-mods/README.md

 # Ace Attorney mods

 Some mods and other little stuff for certain titles in the Ace Attorney game series.
-For feedback, go to the [Issues](https://github.com/niltwill/ace-attorney-mods/issues) section.

 ## JTPaper
 * _Phoenix Wright: Ace Attorney Trilogy_<br>